3 RISC-V Memory Models

 - An unsuccessful SC instruction does not give rise to any memory operations.

-ISA extensions such as V (Vector) and the upcoming P (SIMD) may give rise to multiple memory operations.
 However, the memory model for these extensions has not yet been formalized.

 The decomposition of misaligned memory operations down to byte granularity facilitates emulation on implementations that do not natively support misaligned accesses.
 Such implementations might, for example, simply iterate over the bytes of a misaligned access one by one.

-Load and store operations may also carry one or more ordering annotations from the following set: "acquire-RCpc", "acquire-RCsc", "release-RCpc", and "release-RCsc".
-An AMO or LR instruction with aq set has an "acquire-RCsc" annotation.
-An AMO or SC instruction with rl set has a "release-RCsc" annotation.
-An AMO, LR, or SC instruction with both aq and rl set has both "acquire-RCsc" and "release-RCsc" annotations.
+Load and store operations may also carry one or more ordering annotations from the following set: acquire-RCpc, acquire-RCsc, release-RCpc, and release-RCsc.
+An AMO or LR instruction with aq set has an acquire-RCsc annotation.
+An AMO or SC instruction with rl set has a release-RCsc annotation.
+An AMO, LR, or SC instruction with both aq and rl set has both acquire-RCsc and release-RCsc annotations.

-For convenience, we use the term "acquire annotation" to refer to an acquire-RCpc annotation or an acquire-RCsc annotation.
-Likewise, a "release annotation" refers to a release-RCpc annotation or a release-RCsc annotation.
-An "RCpc annotation" refers to an acquire-RCpc annotation or a release-RCpc annotation.
+For convenience, we use the term acquire annotation to refer to an acquire-RCpc annotation or an acquire-RCsc annotation.
+Likewise, a release annotation refers to a release-RCpc annotation or a release-RCsc annotation.
+An RCpc annotation refers to an acquire-RCpc annotation or a release-RCpc annotation.
 An RCsc annotation refers to an acquire-RCsc annotation or a release-RCsc annotation.

-In the memory model literature, the term "RCpc" stands for release consistency with processor-consistent synchronization operations, and the term "RCsc" stands for release consistency with sequentially consistent synchronization operations.
+In the memory model literature, the term RCpc stands for release consistency with processor-consistent synchronization operations, and the term RCsc stands for release consistency with sequentially consistent synchronization operations.

 While there are many different definitions for acquire and release annotations in the literature, in the context of RVWMO these terms are concisely and completely defined by Preserved Program Order rules 5-7.

-5.1.1.2 Syntactic Dependencies
+3.1.1.2 Syntactic Dependencies

 The definition of the RVWMO memory model depends in part on the notion of a syntactic dependency, defined as follows.

 Syntactic dependencies are defined in terms of instructions' source registers, instructions' destination registers, and the way instructions carry a dependency from their source registers to their destination registers.
-This section provides a general definition of all of these terms; however, source-dest-regs provides a complete listing of the specifics for each instruction.
+This section provides a general definition of all of these terms; however, Section 3.1.3 provides a complete listing of the specifics for each instruction.

 In general, a register r other than x0 is a source